HomeMRCP Part 1Geriatric Medicine

 Question 3

-A) Prescribe a low-dose atypical antipsychotic to manage agitation.
+B) Prescribe a benzodiazepine to reduce agitation.

 Explanation: This area is hidden for preview users.